THE CHURCH’S MINISTRY OF HEALING THE MOUNT

-The office is now open and Ministry has recommenced.
+The office is open and the Ministry is in good heart.
 The Government restrictions will be strictly observed to keep 162 a Covid-free area and we will appreciate your cooperation.
 If you require assistance, advice, help; please telephone the office for an appointment.

-The AGM is postponed until the Government restrictions are lifted.
-Board meetings will resume in September.
-The financial situation is closely monitored.
+The AGM has taken place, and regular Board meetings have resumed.
+The financial situation is being closely monitored.

 As fund-raising has stopped, the Ministry is even more dependant on the spontaneous generosity of our supporters. and recipients of ministry.